 The book includes case studies simulating a working laboratory in which readers can apply business tools with actual data reinforcing discussion concepts.
 Each chapter also includes a brief review of current literature of the best management theories and practice.

-A supplemental DVD supplies two mock trial transcripts and associated case files along with PowerPoint® slides from Dr. George Carmody’s workshop on Forensic DNA Statistics and Dr. Doug Lucas’s presentation on ethics.
+The downloadable resources supply two mock trial transcripts and associated case files along with PowerPoint® slides from Dr. George Carmody’s workshop on Forensic DNA Statistics and Dr. Doug Lucas’s presentation on ethics.

 Table of Contents